TorchedArchive/Loggaby/README.md

 > 📝 A minimal and simplistic logger with no bloat.

 Loggaby aims to be a simple, minimalistic and lightweight logger that doesn't bring useless dependencies and extra unneeded features.
 It has 1 goal and strives for it well: Posting nice looking logs to your terminal (or perhaps a custom transport?!?
-See [the example](#example)for details).
+See [the example](#example) for details).

 Oh, it looks like this:
 ![](https://modeus.is-inside.me/V6nRi6i6.png)